-- Forward of the collision bulkhead. - ii) Where damage from the elements may occur. - iii) On or above cargo tanks on tankers; slop tanks; or other tanks containing explosive or hazardous cargoes. - iv) Near the steeply overhanging portions of the hull aft. - That would result in the rescue boat being in the vicinity of the vessels propeller or other propulsive device when lowered.
+- i) Forward of the collision bulkhead. - ii) Where damage from the elements may occur. - iii) On or above cargo tanks on tankers; slop tanks; or other tanks containing explosive or hazardous cargoes. - iv) Near the steeply overhanging portions of the hull aft. - v) That would result in the rescue boat being in the vicinity of the vessel's propeller or other propulsive device when lowered.

-3.11.3 Launching and retrieval
+4.4.3 Launching and retrieval

-Means of launching and recovering lifeboats and SOLAS rescue boats shall be in accordance with the requirements specified in Marine Orders Part 25 for class A vessels over 500 gross tonnage.
+Means of launching and recovering lifeboats and SOLAS rescue boats shall be in accordance with the requirements specified in Marine Order 25 (Equipment - lifesaving) 2009 for class A vessels over 500 gross tonnage.

 Where a non-SOLAS rescue boat is carried, the parent vessel shall be fitted with a safe means of launching and recovering the rescue boat.
-Such means shall be capable of launching and recovering the rescue boat when loaded with two (2) persons (each assumed to be of 75 kg weight) and its full outfit of equipment.
+Such means shall be capable of launching and recovering the rescue boat when loaded with two (2) persons (each assumed to be of 80 kg weight) and its full outfit of equipment.